• Home

 Make sure you have enough budget to run your campaign.
 Set your daily amount and check in regularly to ensure it isn’t running low.

-If your business category is not trending as high as current market trends and search behaviors, then it’s possible that Google is struggling to find relevant search terms for your Google Smart Campaigns.
+If your business category is not trending as high as current market trends and search behaviors, then Google may be struggling to find relevant search terms for your Google Smart Campaigns.

 By now, you’re probably interested in trying out Google Smart Campaigns.
 However, you’re sure to have a few concerns or queries.
 Here are some common questions about Google Smart Campaigns (and the answers you need!)